-Command ddcutil capabilities reports the response to the DDC API capabilities request.
+Command ddcutil capabilities reports the response to the DDC Capabilities Request.
 However, ddcutil regards this output as purely informational.
-It does not use the capabilities API call when formulating commands and interpeting responses.
-This is for multiple reasons:
+(See capabilities command)

-ddcutil relies on VCP feature code xDF to determine the VCP version.
+ddcutil therefore relies on VCP feature code xDF to determine the VCP version.
 (For USB connected monitors, it queries HID usage x00800004.)
-It is possible that feature code xDF is unspported, even though the capabilities response specifies a version.
+It is possible that feature code xDF is unsupported, even though the capabilities response specifies a version.

 ddcutil detect --verbose reports that both I2C address x50 (EDID) and x37 (DDC) are responsive, but DDC communication fails.